Resource Guide for Trans and Nonbinary Students

-Read on to learn about common barriers faced by TNB students, as well as factors that TNB students should consider during their college search.
+Read on to learn about common barriers TNB students face, as well as factors that TNB students should consider during their college search.
 This guide also provides a list of helpful resources that can make acclimating to school feel less overwhelming.

 What Does It Mean to Be Trans or Nonbinary?

-Transgender or trans refers to anyone whose gender identity and/or expression differs from what is socially or culturally expected based on the assigned sex at birth.
-The term "nonbinary" encompasses a spectrum of genders outside of or beyond the man/woman gender binary.
-Some people may use the term "nonbinary" to describe their gender, while others may use terms like genderqueer, genderfluid, agender, pangender, neutrois, and many more.
+"Transgender" or "trans" can refer to anyone whose gender, whether identity or expression, differs from what is socially or culturally expected based on the sex or gender they were assumed to be at birth (those who assign gender and sex often conflate the two).
+The term "nonbinary" can encompass many genders outside of the man/woman gender binary.
+Some people use the term "nonbinary" as a gender label itself, while others may use terms like genderqueer, genderfluid, agender, pangender, neutrois, and many more.

-While the word nonbinary is relatively new, nonbinary people have existed across histories and cultures around the globe.
+While the word nonbinary is relatively new when applied to gender, nonbinary people have existed across histories and cultures around the globe.
 Some — but not all — nonbinary people are also trans.
 The nuance between the two terms varies across individuals and communities.
 The important thing to know is that there is no one way to be or "look" trans, and there is no prescribed way to be or "look" nonbinary.

 Barriers to Success for TNB Students

-TNB students face various barriers and challenges impacting their college-going experiences, including those listed below.
+TNB students face various barriers and challenges that can impact their college experiences, including those listed below.
 Like the term "nonbinary," the umbrella term "trans" also encompasses multiple genders, and it's important to remember that barriers and challenges vary across gender identities and expressions.

-It is also important to examine challenges and barriers with an eye towards intersectionality and variance.
-Obstacles are often intensified for TNB students of color, TNB students with disabilities, low-income TNB students, trans women and femmes, and undocumented and international TNB students.
+It is also important to examine challenges and barriers with an eye toward intersectionality and variance.
+Obstacles are often intensified for TNB students of color, TNB students with disabilities, low-income TNB students, trans women, TNB students of any gender perceived as feminine, undocumented, and international TNB students.

-Despite (and because of) these and other challenges, TNB students tend to be resourceful and creative in navigating campuses and the surrounding communities.
+Despite (and because of) these and other challenges, TNB students who do access care tend to be resourceful and creative in navigating campuses and the surrounding communities.
 These students often rely on each other, on- and off-campus communities and resources, and TNB alumni for support and assistance.

 The responsibility to improve and make campus environments, policies, initiatives, and curricula more TNB-inclusive is on colleges and universities.
-However, TNB students can also take the following measures when looking for gender-inclusive institutions.
+However, TNB students can take the following measures to find institutions that are already more gender-inclusive.